CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post/post-process-cyclecloud.md

 # Scripts to post-process CMAQ output

-### Note, the post-processing analysis should be done on the htc node
+### Note, the post-processing analysis should be done on the head node

+Ideally the post-processing would be done on the HTC queue, but the R packages were installed to the head node system library and were not acccessible to the compute nodes.
+Future work on installing the R software and packages to the /shared volume.

 Verify that the compute nodes are no longer running if you have completed all of the benchmark runs

 `squeue`